alexmacarthur/macarthur-me-next/_posts/2021-11-23-conditionally-rendering-templates-in-rails/index.md

 ![""](./default-experience.jpg)

-Now, imagine that we wanted to introduce "minimalist" and "maximalist" experiences for our application.
-The "default" templates would live where where they normally do, and then each experience would have a dedicated directory (named according to that experience) that housed the alternative templates **using the same folder structure** (in this case, under the `product` namespace).
+Now, imagine that "minimalist" and "maximalist" experiences were introduced for the application.
+Each of these experiences would have a dedicated directory (named according to that experience) that housed the alternative templates **using the same folder structure** (in this case, under the `product` namespace).

 ```bash
 |-- app/